sven-ito/boba/README.md

 **DONE**:

+- introduce OOP : 3
+- code refactoring: modularity (classes with static methods in one file) : 10
 - reduce number of buttons : 10
 - add more usability (key support)
 - code refactoring: remove duplicate code (some) : 16